Jimmy Choo’s second fragrance launch is as sexy as a new pair of shoes and the perfect “dress up” fragrance that can be used day or night.

 Flash has just become my new go-to!
 I'm wearing it right now, and I love it!
 It's giving me that "high" that I seek in a new perfume.
 Very surprising and unexpected too, since I had previously sampled it at Sephora and immediately rejected it outright, never to revisit it again.

 Such a lesson learned.
 Flash changed completely from first sniff to drydown on my skin.
-It changed from a bright outgoing floral perfume (per its theme) to something far more demure, languid, and romantic.
+It changed from a bright outgoing floral perfume (per its theme) to something far more demure, languid, soft, and romantic.
 Perfume must be tried on skin and allowed to dry down before making judgments! (when will I learn?)

 Nicely soft, light fruity-floral for summer.
 Not remarkable but very wearable.
 A nice ladies aquatic, very pretty.
 Not a lot of personality though, so this is a good one for those days when you need something feminine without attitude